Easy Refrigerator Pickled Beets

 BOOM in just about a week you have Pickled Beets to enjoy and it’s a great way to preserve them for month to come!
 You can make a small batch or giant batches, depending on how much room you have in your fridge to store the jars.

-To make the quick pickled beets recipe you only need a few, easy to find ingredients:
+To make this old fashioned pickled beets recipe recipe you only need a few, easy to find ingredients:

 - Red Wine Vinegar, Apple Cider Vinegar, white vinegar, etc